barbaradalmaso/JHU-Genomic-Data-Science/4. Algorithms for DNA Sequencing/Quiz 1.md

 * Double sequencing
 * Sanger sequencing
 ```
-Answer:
+Answer: Second-generation sequencing
 ```

 ## Question 5
 Which of the following pieces of information is not included in a sequencing read in the FASTQ format:
-* The sequence of base qualities corresponding to the bases
+* The sequence of base qualities corresponding to the bases **XX**
 * A "name" for the read
 * Which chromosome the read originated from
-* The sequence of bases that make up the read
+* The sequence of bases that make up the read  **XX**
 ```
-Answer:
+Answer: The sequence of bases that make up the read
 ```

 ## Question 6